lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 ## Clade age and diversity

 If we know the age of a clade and its current diversity, then we can calculate the net diversification rate for that clade.
-The simplest way follows Magallon and Sanderson (2001), who give an equation for the estimate of net diversification rate as:
+The simplest way follows Magallón and Sanderson [-@Magallon2001-xi], who give an equation for the estimate of net diversification rate as:

 (eq.
 11.1)